JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 * Keep each registered name separate on the blockchain.
 This reduces the risk of private data leaking in the Namecoin blockchain.
 This might be done using the Coin Control or HD Wallet features of wallet software.
 * Improve the ability for Namecoin-related software to run safely when routed over Tor or other anonymity networks.
 This might include testing for and fixing proxy leaks, application-layer protocol leaks, timing metadata leaks, and incorrect or missing stream isolation, among other things.
 It's okay if this work includes some fixes to upstream software (e.g. Bitcoin wallet software), but a significant component of your project should be Namecoin-specific.

-You are free to choose any anonymity improvements you wish in any Namecoin-related software of your choice.
+You are free to choose any anonymity improvements you wish in any Namecoin-related software of your choice.  **TODO: are the Bisq people and/or the Monero people interested in mentoring something?
+(Asked in #bisq 2018 Jan 18.)**

 **Difficulty**: Medium-Hard